overhangio/tutor/docs/plugins/intro.rst

 For simple changes, it may be extremely easy to create a Tutor plugin: even non-technical users may get started with our :ref:`plugin_development_tutorial` tutorial.
 We also provide a list of :ref:`simple example plugins <plugins_examples>`.

+To learn about the different ways in which plugins can extend Tutor, check out the :ref:`hooks catalog <hooks_catalog>`.

 Plugin commands cheatsheet
 ==========================